gingerchew/ginger.wtf-2024/src/posts/making-a-hit-counter-with-plausible.md

 I started using Plausible on November 1st, 2022.
 The date format used in the parameter is the same as what `new Date().toISOString()` returns.

+The url must be properly encoded too, so we put our date range through an `encodeURIComponent`.

 Here's our updated snippet:

 ```js